Sir John Baddeley, 1st Baronet

-Sir John James Baddeley, 1st Baronet (22 December 1842 - 28 June 1926) was a Lord Mayor of London.
+Sir John James Baddeley, 1st Baronet (22 December 1842 - 28 June 1926) was an English nobleman, judicial officer, politician, and the 593rd Lord Mayor of London.
+He had previously served as justice of the peace for the County of London, Alderman of Farringdon Within, and Sheriff of the City of London.

 Background

 He was the eldest son of John Baddeley and his wife Frances Beresford, fifth daughter of James Beresford.
 Baddeley was educated at Cambridge House School in Hackney.

 Career

-Baddeley was alderman of Farringdon Within and a member of the Court of Common Council from 1886.
+Baddeley was Alderman of Farringdon Within and a member of the Court of Common Council from 1886.
 He was nominated Sheriff of the City of London in 1908 and was made a Knight Bachelor in the following year.

 In 1921, Baddeley was appointed the 593rd Lord Mayor of London.
 After the end of his tenure in the following year, he was created a baronet, of Lakefield, in the Parish of St Mary, Stoke Newington, in the County of London on 24 November.
 Baddeley was a Commander of the Swedish Royal Order of Vasa and of the Russian Order of St Anna.

 He served as justice of the peace for the County of London.